How do I market my app?

 Disclosure: I am the founder of [app name with link], an app that shows you counterintuitive ways to be more productive on a daily basis.

-Quora has an algorithm that decides how to rank your answer on the question page, so in order to rank higher on the page, be sure to include the following in your answer:
+Quora has an algorithm that decides how to rank your answer on the question page, so in order to rank hure to include the following in yigher on the page, be sour answer:

 - Actually answer the question.
 Some people get so caught up in promoting their app or trying to show how smart they are, that they forget to answer the question.
 Don’t be that guy/gal.

 - Add at least 1 related picture.
 All else being equal, including a picture seems to pop answers to the top of the list.
 This can be a huge advantage when you are competing against really good, but text heavy answers.